Federico Garcia Lorea

-He befriended Salvador Dali and Luis Buñuel, who were both influencial surrealist artists and who would have a significant on his work and personal life.
-He released his first production named The butterflys evil spell, which was closed after four shows with a less than welcoming audience.
-The story line was the love between a cockroach and butterfly and raised a few eyebrows!
-Following this he was to be heavily involved in the Avant Garde movement, which included some the poetry like Canciones and Romancero Gitano in 1928.
-He was romantically involved with Dali during 1925-28, though faced crippling depression as he tried to come to terms with his homosexuality.
+He befriended Salvador Dalí and Luis Buñuel, who were both influential surrealist artists and who would have a significant impact on his work and personal life.
+He released his first production named The Butterfly's Evil Spell, which was closed after four shows with a less than welcoming audience.
+The story line was the love between a cockroach and a butterfly and raised a few eyebrows!
+Following this, he was to be heavily involved in the Avant Garde movement, which included some of the poetry like Canciones and Romancero Gitano in 1928.
+Lorca was romantically involved with Dalí during 1925-28, though faced crippling depression as he tried to come to terms with his homosexuality.

-He later felt a real sense of alienation from his friends when Dali and Buñuel created their famous 16 minute film Un chien andalou.
-Lorca took it as a personal shot to him and the relationship he shared with Dali abruptly ended, after which his family ended up sending him to the United States.
-He studied in New York and later created the play The Public.
-One of his most famous pieces Blood wedding, which he wrote in 1933.
-Sadly his work wasnt available in Spain and even the censored versions were kept out of the public reach until 1953 due to the control of Spanish dictator Francisco Franco, who didn't show an appreciation for his work.
-As mentioned, he was executed in the first few days of the Civil War and ever since he has been honoured.
-There is a statue of him in Madrid's Plaza Santa Ana.
+He later felt a real sense of alienation from his friends when Dalí and Buñuel created their famous 16 minute film Un chien andalou.
+Lorca took it as a personal shot to him and the relationship he shared with Dalí abruptly ended, after which his family ended up sending him to the United States.
+García Lorca studied in New York and later created the play The Public.
+One of his most famous pieces is Blood wedding, which he wrote in 1933.
+Sadly his work wasn't available in Spain and even the censored versions were kept out of the public reach until 1953 due to the control of Spanish dictator Francisco Franco, who didn't show an appreciation for his work.
+As mentioned, he was executed in the first few days of the Civil War, however his remains have yet to be found, despite some excavation digs.
+He has been honored for being one of the greatest Spanish writers of his time ever since.
+There are a number of monuments and memorials dotted around that commemorate Lorca.
+For example, there is a statue of him in Madrid's Plaza Santa Ana.

 Some of his best work includes: